Rod Serling: Early life

-Military service
+American military service

-Serling enlisted in the US Army the morning after high school graduation, following his brother Robert.

-Serling began his military career in 1943 at Camp Toccoa, Georgia, under General Joseph May "Joe" Swing and Col. Orin D. "Hard Rock" Haugen and served in the 511th Parachute Infantry Regiment of the 11th Airborne Division.
+Serling enlisted in the United States Army the morning after high school graduation, following his brother Robert.
+He began his military career in 1943 at Camp Toccoa, Georgia, under General Joseph May Swing and Colonel Orin D. Haugen and served in the 511th Parachute Infantry Regiment of the 11th Airborne Division.
 He eventually reached the rank of Technician Fourth Grade (T/4).
 Over the next year of paratrooper training, Serling and others began boxing to vent aggression.
 He competed as a flyweight and had 17 bouts, rising to the second round of the division finals before being knocked out.
-He was remembered for Berserker style and for "getting his nose broken in his first bout and again in the last bout."
+He was remembered for his Berserker style, and for "getting his nose broken in his first bout and again in the last bout".
 He tried his hand at the Golden Gloves, with little success.
 On April 25, 1944, Serling received his orders and saw that he was being sent west to California.
-He knew that he would be fighting against the Japanese rather than the Germans.
-This disappointed him because he had hoped to help fight Hitler.
-In May, he was assigned to the Pacific Theater in New Guinea and the Philippines.
+He knew that he would be fighting against the Empire of Japan rather than Nazi Germany.
+This disappointed him because he had hoped to help fight against Adolf Hitler.
+In May, he was assigned to the Pacific Theater in New Guinea and the Philippine islands.

 In November 1944, his division first saw combat, landing in the Philippines.
-The 11th Airborne Division would not be used as paratroopers, however, but as light infantry during the Battle of Leyte.
+The 11th Airborne Division was not used as paratroopers, however, but as light infantry during the Battle of Leyte.
 The division helped secure the area after the five divisions that had gone ashore earlier.
 For a variety of reasons, Serling was transferred to the 511th's demolition platoon, nicknamed "The Death Squad" for its high casualty rate.
 According to Sergeant Frank Lewis, leader of the demolitions squad, "He screwed up somewhere along the line.
 Apparently he got on someone's nerves."
 Lewis also judged that Serling was not suited to be a field soldier: "he didn't have the wits or aggressiveness required for combat."
 At one point, Lewis, Serling, and others were in a firefight, trapped in a foxhole.
 As they waited for darkness, Lewis noticed that Serling had not reloaded any of his extra magazines.
 Serling sometimes went exploring on his own, against orders, and got lost.